 - Swimming: wait at least 3 to 4 weeks (ideally 1 month)

-| Criterion | LASIK | PKR |
+| Criterion | LASIK | PRK |

 |---|---|---|

-| Postoperative pain | Mild (discomfort but no pain) | Moderate to strong |
+| Post-operative pain | Low (discomfort, but no pain) | Moderate to severe |

-| Stabilized vision | 1 to 2 days (often correct the next day) | 1 to 2 weeks |
+| Stable vision | 1 to 2 days (often clear the next day) | 1 to 2 weeks |

-| Sports activities | Quick recovery | Gradual recovery |
+| Sports activities | Rapid return | Gradual return |

-| Wearing contact lenses | No | Sometimes prescribed temporarily (bandage contact lenses to be worn for 5 days after the procedure) |
+| Wearing contact lenses | No | Sometimes temporarily prescribed (bandage contact lenses to be worn for 5 days after the procedure) |

 FAQ: Frequently Asked Questions

-When can I start driving again?
+When can I resume driving?

 Can I travel?

-Can I stop wearing my glasses permanently?
+Can I get rid of my glasses permanently?

 In most cases, yes.
 However, some patients may still need glasses for reading, detailed tasks (e.g., embroidery, surgery), or in cases of presbyopia.